Irinotecan: Side effects

 The most significant adverse effects of irinotecan include diarrhea, nausea and vomiting, neutropenia and fever, infections of blood or lungs (sepsis, pneumonia), shock, dehydration, kidney failure and thrombocytopenia (low levels of blood platelets).

 Diarrhea

-Irinotecan-associated diarrhea is severe and clinically significant, sometimes leading to severe dehydration requiring hospitalization or intensive care unit admission.
+Early diarrhea occurs during or shortly after the infusion of Irinotecan, and is usually transient and infrequently severe.
+Late diarrhea occurs more than 24 hours after administration of Irinotecan and can be life threatening, sometimes leading to severe dehydration requiring hospitalization or intensive care unit admission.
 This side-effect is managed with the aggressive use of antidiarrheals such as loperamide or atropine with the first loose bowel movement.

 Immunosuppression

 The immune system is adversely impacted by irinotecan.
-This is reflected in – sometimes dramatically – lowered white blood cell counts in the blood, in particular the neutrophils.
-The patient may experience neutropenia (a clinically significant decrease of neutrophils in the blood).
+This is reflected in lowered white blood cell counts in the blood, in particular the neutrophils.

 Mechanism of action

 Camptothecin, one of the four major structural classifications of plant-derived anti-cancerous compounds, is a cytotoxic alkaloid which consists of a pentacyclic ring structure containing a pyrrole (3, 4 β) quinoline moiety, an S-configured lactone form, and a carboxylate form.
 Camptothecin is an inhibitor of topoisomerase I. Its analogue, irinotecan, is activated by hydrolysis to SN-38, and is then inactivated by glucuronidation by uridine diphosphate glucuronosyltransferase 1A1 (UGT1A1).
 The inhibition of topoisomerase I by the active metabolite SN-38 eventually leads to inhibition of both DNA replication and transcription.

 The molecular action of irinotecan occurs by trapping a subset of topoisomerase-1-DNA cleavage complexes, those with a guanine +1 in the DNA sequence.
 One irinotecan molecule stacks against the base pairs flanking the topoisomerase-induced cleavage site and poisons (inactivates) the topoisomerase 1 enzyme.